trufnetwork/node/extensions/tn_vacuum/README.md

 The extension automatically creates the `pg_repack` PostgreSQL extension on first run.

+## State Persistence

+The extension keeps a lightweight bookkeeping table in your node database at `ext_tn_vacuum.run_state`.
+On every successful run it records the block height and timestamp, allowing restarts to pick up the schedule without re-running immediately.
+The schema is prefixed with `ext_`, so it is ignored by consensus hashing and remains entirely node-local.

 ## Metrics

 When OpenTelemetry is enabled, the extension provides: